 All these contributions showed why the handover to me has worked well.
 Ed was always upfront and honest with me – not indulging in fake modesty but showing a genuine humility which enabled me to step into the leadership role with support but without encumbrance.
 He managed his own ego which has helped me manage mine.

 For me, the most significant factor has been the daily discipline of prayer.
 And rather than a mechanical routine, prayer has increasingly become a space to dwell on God’s grace: to know that through Jesus, I am loved, forgiven and cherished.
-This is where my greedy and needy tendencies can be honestly brought.
+This is where my ‘self-regarding tendencies’ can be brought in honesty and openness.

 It is here, in that unhurried dwelling, that grace does its work: softening the defensiveness, loosening the grip of ego, making room for something more truthful about myself and the challenges the day will bring.